 - Ensure that the food that you cook in a pressure cooker is pretty evenly sized, especially with meat.
 Cut the meat into similar sizes to get an even cooking result.

-- Timing is very important in pressure-cooking and a few minutes can over cook overcook food.
+- Timing is very important in pressure cooking and a few minutes can overcook food.
 Read the recipe carefully.